LongLeonardoLe/LongLeonardoLe.github.io/res/notes/note_thrift.md

-# APACHE THRIFT
+# Apache Thrift
   - a software framework for cross-language services development
   - data normalization: pack parameters, data into Thrift type serialization, through a messaging platform (eg, message queue), unpack the serialization
   - when generate files from thrift, you are able to serialize the args/results of the declared services and send them over to other machines

-# SERVERS IN THRIFT
+# Servers in Thrift

 ### TSimpleServer
   - simple singlethreaded server, blocks incoming requests until it completes the current request